SPVGit/POSTGRESQL-PRACTICE/HOTEL EXAMPLE/hotels_notes.md

 ## LIST NAME, PHONE AND EMAIL OF ALL CUSTOMERS:

+SELECT name, phone, email FROM customers;

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////

 ## LIST ALL THE DETAILS FROM CUSTOMERS TABLE

+SELECT * FROM customers;

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////

 ## LIST THE CUSTOMER ID, CHECK IN DATE AND NUMBER OF GUESTS FROM RESERVATIONS

+SELECT cust_id, checkin_date, no_guests FROM reservations;

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-# SHOW ROOM NUMBER AND 85% OF THE RATE FROM ROOMS TABLE
+## SHOW ROOM NUMBER AND 85% OF THE RATE FROM ROOMS TABLE

 SELECT room_no, rate * 0.85 FROM rooms;
 +---------+-------------+